jshuadvd/LongRoPE/README.md

 - **Attention Mechanisms**: Enhanced attention mechanisms are integrated to ensure that the model can focus on relevant parts of the input sequence, even with the extended context.

+### Performance and Applications

+Experiments demonstrate that LongRoPE maintains low perplexity across evaluation lengths from 4k to 2048k tokens and achieves high accuracy in tasks requiring long contexts.
+This makes it suitable for various applications, including in-context learning, long document summarization, and few-shot learning.

+For more detailed information, please refer to the full paper [here](https://arxiv.org/pdf/2402.13753.pdf).

 ## Implementation Highlights

 Insights into the coding and operational specifics that enable LongRoPE's functionality.
 This may include snippets or pseudocode illustrating key components.